Tentative Dates - June 4 – July 6, 2018

-Apply Now For more than twenty five years, Summer Scholars participants have been preparing for the challenges and rewards of medical school.
+Apply in October For more than twenty five years, Summer Scholars participants have been preparing for the challenges and rewards of medical school.
 Twenty-two applicants are selected each year to participate in this rigorous five-week program designed to give you an intensive and realistic introduction to the first-year curriculum at the Heritage College.

 In addition to traditional medical school curricula taught by medical college faculty, graduate students and upper-class medical students, the program focuses on case-based problem solving and small-group/team work.
 You’ll also benefit from special lectures, clinical experiences, and study and time management skill sessions in addition to workshops on cultural competency and research methods.